vjovanov/actormig/actor-migration.md

 After migrating these methods you can run your test suite and the behavior of the system should remain the same.

-#### ActorRefs and Pattern Matching

-If your actors were defined as an object or a case class and you were pattern matching against them you should not convert pattern matching to `ActorRef`s.
-In the following steps we will change abstractions where pattern matching was needed.

 ### 3. Changing to RichActor

 At this point we have changed all actors to use the same Actor interface and made them be created through special factory methods and accessed through `ActorRef` interface.
 Now we need to change all actors to the `RichActor` class.
 This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.